 Elliptic curve cryptography (ECC) is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
 One of the main benefits in comparison with non-ECC cryptography is the same level of security provided by keys of smaller size.

-Accepted and supported by 26 Countries Worldwide via Common Criteria Recognition Arrangement (CCRA)
+It is accepted and supported by 26 countries worldwide via Common Criteria Recognition Arrangement (CCRA).

-These certificates are stronger than the RSA-based certificates and are required for products that have Common Criteria (CC) certifications.
-The US government Commercial Solutions for Classified Systems (CSfC) program requires the CC certification and so, it is included in Cisco Unified Communications Manager Release 11.0 onwards.
+These certificates are stronger than the RSA-based certificates and are required for products that have CC certifications.
+The US government Commercial Solutions for Classified Systems (CSfC) program requires the CC certification and so, it is included in Cisco Unified Communications Manager Release 11.0 and later.

 The ECDSA certificates are available along with the existing RSA certificates in these areas:

-Next sections provide more detailed information on each of the above 7 areas.
+The next sections provide more detailed information on each of these seven areas.

-Support for ECC from CUCM 11.0 onwards to generate CallManager Certificate with EC encryption
+Support for ECC from CUCM 11.0 and later to generate CallManager certificate with Elliptical Curve (EC) encryption:

-New option CallManager-ECDSA available as shown in the image.
+The new option CallManager-ECDSA is available as shown in the image.

-Requires the host portion of the common name to end in –EC, to prevent having the same common name as the CallManager certificate.
+It requires the host portion of the common name to end in –EC.
+This prevents having the same common name as the CallManager certificate.

 In case of Multi Server SAN certificate, this must end in –EC-ms.